Oatmeal ball

 The oatmeal ball (havregrynskugle) or the chocolate ball (chokladboll) is a type of unbaked pastry that is a popular Danish and Swedish confectionery.

 Oatmeal balls consist of oatmeal, sugar, cocoa, vanilla sugar, butter, and sometimes a small amount of coffee mixed until they become a compact mass.
 To make them creamier and softer, some people also like to mix in a splash of cream.
-From the dough, balls are hand-formed to a size usually slightly smaller than golf balls, then rolled in shredded coconut or sprinkles.
+From the dough, balls are hand-formed to a size usually slightly smaller than golf balls, then rolled in shredded coconut, pearl sugar or sprinkles.
 The balls can be eaten immediately, but usually they are first chilled in a refrigerator.

 Because of the simple, non-bake recipe, oatmeal balls can be quickly made by anyone, which makes them one of the most popular homemade sweets and a common sight at children's parties.